The Master of Arts Degree Admission Requirements

 An applicant who does not hold an Honours degree or its equivalent shall be required to complete such additional undergraduate courses as the Department may deem necessary.
-These courses may be required as prerequisites to admission to the programme, or as an additional constituent part of the programme, at the discretion of the Department.
-An applicant's overall undergraduate programme must represent, to the satisfaction of the Department, a solid groundwork for graduate studies.
+These courses may be required as prerequisites to admission to the program, or as an additional constituent part, at the discretion of the Department.
+An applicant's overall undergraduate program must represent, to the satisfaction of the Department, a solid groundwork for graduate studies.

-Anyone interested in our graduate programme should also read about our faculty and visit Memorial University's School of Graduate Studies.
-Memorial University also offers the option of applying to the programme through a Web Application.
+Anyone interested in our graduate program should also read about our faculty and visit Memorial University's School of Graduate Studies.
+Memorial University also offers the option of applying through a Web Application.

-Students must complete four courses: three required courses and one reading course chosen from the Religious Studies graduate course list.
-The reading course is individually designed with the specific research interests of the student in mind, typically in the area of the student's thesis.
+Students must complete four to six courses: three required courses and one to three reading courses chosen from the Religious Studies graduate course list.
+Reading courses are individually designed with the specific research interests of the student in mind, typically in the area of the student's essay or thesis.
 The three required courses are:

 - RS 6100: Interpretations of Religion